kubecost/docs/unclaimed-volumes.md

 # Unclaimed Volumes
 Kubecost will display volumes unused by any pod.
 You can consider these volumes for deletion, or move them to a cheaper storage tier.

-You can access the Unclaimed Volumes page by selecting *Settings* in the left navigation, then selecting *Manage unclaimed volumes*.
+You can access the Unclaimed Volumes page by selecting *Savings* in the left navigation, then selecting *Manage unclaimed volumes*.

 ![Unclaimed Volumes](/images/unclaimedvolumes.png)